 EMASS divisions play from mid-April through October.
-We generally have a few weeks of practice games as soon as weather and field conditions permit in April.
+We generally have practice games as soon as weather and field conditions permit in April.
 The regular season begins around May 1st.
 Playoffs are scheduled in September.
 Once the playoffs end, many league members continue to play Fall Ball into November, if weather and field conditions permit.